ArendPeter/JavaGuide/mydoc/2a_CodeCompileRun.md

 type:
 homepage:
 ---
-Now that we have Java set up we can write our first program.
+Now that we have Java set up, we can write our first program.
 Just open up a text editor, and we can get started.
 Any text editor should work; however, I recommend using a basic text editor which does not include auto complete.
-When you’re starting out I feel that’s it’s good practice to type out everything to ensure that you understand it.
+When you’re starting out I feel that it’s good practice to type out everything to ensure that you understand it.
 Syntax highlighting is a nice feature that you may want to have for your text editor.
 My current go-to text editor is Atom, but other good basic text editors include Notepad2, Notepad++, and Sublime Text.

-Once you've chosen your editor open it up and type the following code.
+Once you've chosen your editor, open it up and type the following code:

 ~~~java
 //My first Java program